 Similarly, during the Infinity tie-in to Mighty Avengers, Otto freaks the hell out when he sees Ronin (known at the time as "Spider Hero") wearing a knock-off Spider-Man costume.
 He has the gall to get indignant at another hero "ripping him off" despite, y'know, having killed Peter and stolen his life.

-Idiot Ball: A common complaint is that most of Peter's friends, family, and allies have become total idiots in order to keep from derailing the plot.
+Idiot Ball/Took a Level in Dumbass: A common complaint is that most of Peter's friends, family, and allies have become total idiots in order to keep from derailing the plot.
 Some people were actually relieved when Carlie actually found evidence that Otto is pretending to be Spider-Man until she gets kidnapped.

 This is especially bad when you realize that Mary Jane was able to spot a fake Peter within two pages during Kraven's Last Hunt.
 Though to be fair, Otto has (or had) Peter's memories, which helps him keep up the facade.